geotrev/monolith/README.md

 ## Overview

-• Define project fonts across components.
+• Highly configurable styles using `_config.scss`.
+Don't waste time editing raw CSS!

-• Highly customizable color palette that will apply across components.
+• Highly customizable color palettes, font options, spacing, and the like that apply across components.

 ## Grid

-• Specify names for container, row and column elements
+• Specify names for grid (container), row and column elements

-• Define gutters and spacing for containers and columns
+• Define gutters and spacing for rows and columns.

 • Fluid & fixed-width containers at multiple sizes: `narrow`, `default`, `large`